SQL Operators as API Filters

 You would like the underlying API call to filter accordingly.

-In order to intercept the SQL operator, and implement it in your table code, you declare it in the KeyColumns property of the table.
+In order to intercept the SQL operator, and implement it in your table code, you [declare it](https://github.com/turbot/steampipe-plugin-github/blob/ec932825c781a66c325fdbc5560f96cac272e64f/github/table_github_issue.go#L75-L93) in the `KeyColumns` property of the table.

 KeyColumns: []*plugin.KeyColumn{